kgisl/pythonFDP/units/Unit_III_Notes.md

 				TypeError: string indices must be integers

-### 3.4.1. len()
+### 3.4.1.
+String Lengths
-len is a built-in function that returns the number of characters in a string.
+len() is a built-in function that returns the number of characters in a string.

 **Example**